Molyceo12/AmaliTech-backend-solutions/backend/Pulse-Check/README.md

 To build a **Fintech-grade** sentinel, I implemented three key safety layers:

-### 1. Redis vs. Main Database
+### 1. Redis vs. Supabase (PostgreSQL)
 In a production environment, heartbeats happen thousands of times per second.
-Writing to a traditional Database (SQLite/Postgres) for every ping would cause a massive bottleneck.
+Writing to a traditional Database (Supabase/Postgres) for every ping would cause a massive bottleneck.
 **The Choice:** We use Redis for tracking because its RAM-based speed allows for sub-millisecond updates, and its **Atomic Locking** prevents race conditions where two heartbeats might accidentally trigger or clear the same alert.

 ### 2. Celery for Load Management